animal rights

 "As of 2017, 55 percent of American households included at least one pet.
 Pets are ubiquitous and often considered part of the family, but are they content in a domestic setting?
 Is there a way for us to tell if we are giving pets a suitable standard of living?
 Many factors must be considered when looking at the ethics of pet ownership, including what rights animals should possess, where the animals come from, and what species of animals should be kept as pets.
 Readers will gain a better understanding of the many ethical considerations surrounding pet ownership"--Provided by publisher.

-Cover image of Evaluating arguments about animals
+Cover image of Animal testing

 Pages